“This post may contain affiliate links. Please read my disclosure for more info.

 Considering they’ve paid out over 800 million dollars over 20 years, Rakuten is definitely worth your time.
 The fact that they’ve been able to expand their network to over 2500 stores and businesses is a testament to their operation.

-I’ve personally used Rakuten for about a year now, and it’s really come in handy for Christmas shopping .
+I’ve used Rakuten for two years now, and it’s really come in handy for Christmas shopping .

 What’s crazy to me, is to see I have $130.00 in my account right now, that I wouldn’t have otherwise, and I’ve done almost nothing to earn it.
 I just bought what I would have anyway, but I did it through Rakuten.